AlDemic/battle-js-training/README.md

 1. Use a local server (for ES modules and API fetch requests):

-- with VS Code, install Live Server extension → right-click index.html → Open with Live Server.
+- with VS Code, install Live Server: extension → right-click index.html → Open with Live Server.

-- or using Node.js:
+- or using Node.js: npx serve

-npx serve

 2. Open your browser at the provided URL.